hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

     e_1: [ 192 bits ] balance
     e_2: [ 253 bits ] ay
     e_3: [ 160 bits ] ethAddr
+    e_4: [ 192 bits ] exitBalance
+    e_5: [ 253 bits ] accumulatedHash
     ```

 All data is hashed with Poseidon hash function and inserted into the sparse Merkle tree as a key-value pair.

-This approach implies a balanced Merkle tree: path is traversed from the root starting with the least significant bit out of the NLevels bits.
+This approach implies a balanced Merkle tree: path is traversed from the root starting with the least significant bit out of the `NLevels` bits.
 This allows to have as many accounts as the tree levels:

 $MAX\_ACCOUNTS$ = $2^{MAX\_NLEVELS}$

-### Exit Tree
-Each batch would have an associated exit tree with all the exits performed by the user, either L1 or L2 exit transactions.
-The exit tree has the same leaf structure as the state tree with some particularities:
-- nonce is always set to 0
-- if several exits are done in the same batch for the same account, the balance is just added on top of the account

-User will need to prove that it owns a leaf in the exit tree in order to perform its withdraw and get back the tokens from the contract.
-This verification could be done either by submitting a Merkle tree proof or by submitting a ZK Proof.

 ## Account Types

 ### Regular Rollup Account

 Regular accounts contain an Ethereum address and a Baby Jubjub public key.
 Accounts are always indexed by Ethereum address in the UX, so it is a requirement that the Ethereum address authorizes the account keys.
 Once the account is created, the Ethereum key is used to authorize L1 txs and the Baby Jubjub key is used to authorize L2 txs.
 There are two ways to authorize an account creation (that is, an Ethereum address authorizes the creation of an account containing that same Ethereum address and a Baby Jubjub public key):